markup-theme/markup-theme/markup_theme/source/setup.rst

 Required
 ==================================================

-The |theme| theme requires the following applications to be installed on your machine:
+|theme| requires the following applications to be installed on your machine:

 * Sphinx 1.8.5: https://pypi.org/project/Sphinx/1.8.5/.